thomasballinger/old-bpython-with-hy-support/README.rst

+This is a fork of bpython for use with Hy (http://docs.hylang.org/en/latest/).

 Not the real bpython - see https://bitbucket.org/bobf/bpython for that.

+bpython-hy - bpython for hy!

-bpython curtsies - bypython with native terminal scrolling!
+bpython-curtsies - bypython with native terminal scrolling!

 Install with
 `pip install git+https://github.com/thomasballinger/bpython.git@curtsies greenlet curtsies`